openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 Hardware-based protection such as Intel Software Guard Extensions (Intel SGX) can be used to protect decryption operation secrets and bind them to a device.
-For more information, check [Intel&reg; Software Guard Extensions](https://software.intel.com/en-us/sgx).
+For more information, see the [Intel Software Guard Extensions](https://software.intel.com/en-us/sgx).

 Use `ov::Core::read_model` to set model representations and